Stages of Becoming

 1976-1977

-Stage 1: Trust vs. Mistrust (Infancy, 0-1 year) The first stage determines if infants can trust their caregivers to meet their needs.
+Trust vs. Mistrust (Stage 1) The first stage determines if infants can trust their caregivers to meet their needs.
 Success leads to trust and security; failure can result in mistrust, insecurity, fear, and difficulties forming healthy relationships later.

 My first pic with my siblings, just a few hours old,1976